 A clear diagnosis and definitive picture of what’s going on is critical for proper treatment.
 Diagnostic imaging is a great tool to present an image of exactly what we’re treating and why.
 This process can seem confusing and intimidating – our job is to simplify and take action.

 To view CCK diagnostic imaging instructions for specific scans please click here.

 Imaging provides a non-invasive and painless way of visualizing tissues and organs in the body so that abnormalities can be identified.
 There are many different techniques for generating images.
-Some techniques utilized for detecting or diagnosing cancer including:
+Some techniques utilized for detecting or diagnosing cancer include:

 DEXA (Dual-energy x-ray Absorptiometry)

 This machine is located on the 1st floor in Suite 100.
 This test measures the calcium content of the bones to see if you are at risk for osteoporosis or a fracture.
 Low dose x-rays are performed on your lumbar vertebrae and both upper femurs.
 In preparation for this exam you should not take any calcium supplements 24 hours prior to your test.
 Also, no tests that utilize IV contrast or barium (CT scan, IVP, MRI scan, etc.) be performed within the 7 days prior to this exam.
 Patients need to minimize the amount of metal in their pelvic area.
 The exam itself takes approximately 30 minutes.